Understanding the Combination of Biological and Physical Sciences

 WPC Students Present at Murdock College Science Research Conference

 Several Warner Pacific students attended the annual Murdock College Science Research Conference (November 17 and 18, 2014).
 Warner Pacific Biological Science major, Anh Ngo presented the College’s research project entitled: “Is reduced adiponectin mRNA associated with alterations in transcription factor ATF3 in adipose tissue of nutritionally programmed microswine offspring?”
 Read more…

 The majority of students studying Natural Sciences and Health will continue their education through graduate programs or pre-professional studies.
-Recent graduates have pursued advanced degrees at Johns Hopkins University, University of Colorado, Linfield College, University of Buffalo, Northern Arizona University, University of Portland, Midwestern University, Oregon Health & Science University, University of Connecticut, Virginia Commonwealth University, and Carroll College.
+Recent graduates have pursued advanced degrees at Johns Hopkins University, College of Osteopathic University of the Pacific-Northwest (Western University of Health Sciences), Liberty University, University of Colorado, Linfield College, University of Buffalo, Northern Arizona University, University of Portland, Midwestern University, Oregon State University, Oregon Health & Science University, University of Connecticut, Virginia Commonwealth University, Arizona State University, University of Western States, and Carroll College.